Hong Kong businessman guilty of bribery in African oil deal

 “He has never taken responsibility for his actions,” Kim said of Gadio.

-Ho also was charged with bribing Sam Kutesa, the foreign minister of Uganda and a former president of the United Nations General Assembly, and Kutesa’s brother-in-law, longtime Ugandan President Yoweri Museveni.
+Ho also was charged with bribing Sam Kutesa, the foreign minister of Uganda and a former president of the U.N.
+General Assembly, and Kutesa’s brother-in-law, longtime Ugandan President Yoweri Museveni.

 Ho did not testify during the seven-day trial.